jnliou/project4/README.md

 ### Machine Learning Models:

+Certainly, here's the specific part from the first README that discusses the machine learning section:

+### Machine Learning Models:

 **A) CNN (Convolutional Neural Network):**

 The CNN model was designed for the classification of cell images into two categories: uninfected (0) and infected (1).
 It's aimed at assisting in the automated detection of infected cells, a task of significance in the detection of Malaria.